skyloutyr/VTT/README.md

 * Only the uploader (server host) needs FFmpeg installed for animated textures to work.
 VTT will convert the video file into an image sequence that other clients will download and use.
 * Please make sure your video file uses a reasonable resolution, length and framerate.
 VTT for performance reasons will use a single texture for the entire animation, and if there is too much data, all extra frames will be lost.
 The maximum texture size is limited by the GPU, and is typically 32k x 32k pixels at most on the hardware VTT is built for.
 If you import a 4k 166fps hour long video there is only so much data that can be packed onto that texture.

+The uploader (server host) also needs to perform this process if they wish their game's audio assets to be compressed.
+As with the animated sprites only the uploader needs ffmpeg installed, the clients do not need to do so.
+* Note that the hardware running the server itself (in case VTT is launched as dedicated server) does not need ffmpeg installed.
+Conversion of both video and audio data happens on the uploader's client side.

 ---
 ## Manual file manipulation
 In case it is necessary all VTT data can be found at SystemDrive/Users/UserName/AppData/Local/VTT and is stored in one of several formats: